Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/insider-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Insider - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Insider**.
-2. Add a new destination.
+3. Add a new destination.
-3. Enter a name and the Insider API key.
+4. Enter a name and the Insider API key.
-4. Map an Amplitude property to an Insider property.
+5. Map an Amplitude property to an Insider property.
-5. Save when finished.
+6. Save when finished.

 ## Send a cohort